i2p/i2p.www/i2p2www/spec/proposals/137-optional-sigtypes.rst

 =========

 Not applicable.
-Only routers that support the optional sig type must implement.
+Only routers that support an optional sig type must implement.